 Agreed the more I watch of Buddy Complex its starting to remind me a lot of gundam seed.
 Very similar scenarios, plus the mechas, even the music is similar.

-There's very much a Gundam feel to the series, which I expected considering the studio that's producing it.
+There's very much a Gundam feel to Buddy Complex, which I expected considering the studio that's producing it.
 I feel that Aoba is a much stronger lead mentally than Kira was at the beginning.
 He does have his introspective moments, and slight pitty moments, but nothing nearly as bad as Kira did in the first half of the series.

 Buddy Complex, so far, is your generic mecha series, but I haven't found that I really care all that much because I'm having fun with the show.
 Plus the central piece of battle music will get stuck in your head.